micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 ^ We are a pioneering technology consultancy focused on aws and serverless

+^ Accelerated Serverless | AI as a Service | Platform Modernisation

 ^ You might also know us from AWS Bites, a weekly podcast with Eoin and Luciano

 ---